 If you are really in the mood for shopping, don’t worry.
 In just an hour or hour and a half, you can get to Thessaloniki and find amazing shops wandering through the city or visit some of its shopping malls (like Cosmos) and enjoy summer discounts.

 5. What are the best beaches in Sithonia?

 Knowing there are around 100 beaches in Sithonia, it is very hard to be objective.
-But here we will tell you some of the favourites according to the most visitors’ reviews.
+But here we will tell you some of the favorites according to the most visitors’ reviews.
 On the north-east part, there are some amazing beaches, maybe even the best ones: Livrochio, Trani Ammouda, Lagonisi, Karidi.
 If you continue to the south, you should visit Armenistis beach, Orange beach (the most popular), Sarti beach, Thalatta, Kalamitsi.
-On the very south you can enjoy beautiful sunsets from Toroni beach and around Neos Marmaras you can visit the beach that belongs to Porto Carras resort as well as Lagomandra or Kalogria.
+On the very south, you can enjoy beautiful sunsets from Toroni beach and around Neos Marmaras you can visit the beach that belongs to Porto Carras resort as well as Lagomandra or Kalogria.

 Our advice is to visit them all, or at least as many as you can.
 You will enjoy each one of them!